ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 This lab simulates the process of using Conditional Access to restrict access based on device compliance in a Microsoft 365 environment.

 The purpose of this project is to demonstrate how administrators can use Conditional Access policies to require a compliant device before allowing access to organizational resources.

+## Scenario
+A small business wants to improve access control by allowing Microsoft 365 access only from devices that meet organizational compliance requirements.

+As the IT administrator, I need to review Conditional Access options, create a policy that requires a compliant device, and document how device-based access control can improve security.